antoinealb/rust-demo-cortex-m4/README.markdown

-# Tivaware template
-This is a sample project for Texas Instrument Tivaware based on original work by Mauro Scomparin (@scompo).
+# Rust on Cortex-M4

+This project implements a blinking LED on a Texas Instrument Tiva C microcontroller.

+Full tutorial coming soon.

 To compile :